UWE Global Water Security Programme

 The UWE Bristol Global Water Security Programme is a chance for you to use your academic skills to make a difference – and experience life in a different country.
 Taking part could also improve both your employability and your chances of undertaking postgraduate studies once you've graduated.

-Opportunities will run over summer 2019 and/or as a sandwich placement for 2019/20.
-You could choose to link your research/experience to your academic studies as part of your third year modules, including sandwich placements and dissertation projects.
-However, this isn't compulsory.
-You'll be able to make a positive difference by working directly with the host organisation.
+Opportunities will run over summer 2020 and/or as a sandwich placement for the 2020/21 academic year.
+Students on undergraduate courses could choose to link their research/experience to their academic studies as part of their third year modules, including sandwich placements and dissertation projects.
+Postgraduate students could use the experience to inform their MSc project work and/or satisfy any placement or work-based learning requirements.
+Whatever you do, you'll be able to make a positive difference by working directly with the host organisation.

 Successful applicants will receive support prior to, during and after their work experience.

 What can I do?

 You will support organisations in a number of ways.
 This could include:

 - water governance

 - mitigating the impact of water insecurity on women